sanjivan7/assessment/README.md

 ### Q1: If this tool were deployed internally at Khazanah for daily analyst use, what would you change?

 **Authentication and access control first.** The current API has no auth layer — anyone on the network can query it.
-Production deployment needs SSO integration (Azure AD or Okta), role-based access, and audit logging of every query and answer for compliance.
+Production deployment would need SSO integration (Azure AD or Okta), role-based access, and audit logging of every query and answer for compliance.